-1993 Anaheim Bullfrogs TeeRegular price $34.00 Save $0.00
+1993 Anaheim Bullfrogs TeeRegular price $32.00

 The Anaheim Bullfrogs were a professional inline hockey team based in Anaheim, California.
 The Bullfrogs played in Roller Hockey International (1993–1997) and Major League Roller Hockey (1998) before returning to Roller Hockey international (1999).The Bullfrogs played their home games in the Arrowhead Pond of Anaheim.
 The team won two championships in 1993 and 1997, the only team in league history win more than one, making them the proverbial dynasty of the RHI.
 The team also won the Major League Roller Hockey championship in 1998.
 The team also went to the Murphy Cup finals two other times but lost to the Orlando Jackals in 1996 and the St. Louis Vipers in 1999.
 The team lasted the full length of the RHI and had the highest attendance figures in the league, thanks to electrifying players like Victor Gervais, Joe Cook and Hugo Belanger.
 The Bullfrogs made a brief comeback when they joined IHA, a pro roller hockey league held during the NHL Lockout at the Anaheim's Convention Center.
 They were one of the six teams participating but, due to poor management, the league folded halfway through the season, and the Bullfrogs were once again gone.
 They were undefeated when the league collapsed and robbed fans of another historic run.

-Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are made with premium airlume (for softness) and ringspun (for durability) cotton combined with poly to make the perfect tee👌 that wears and feels like a well-worn favorite.
+Our garments are printed with inks that actually blend into the fabric giving it more character and true vintage look with every wash.

-- Printed in New York
+- Printed in the USA 🇺🇸